Academic Degree Requirements

 Writing Requirement

 LL.M. students must satisfactorily complete one 3-credit seminar with a substantial writing component that satisfies the writing requirement or take Principles of American Legal Writing.
-The course cannot be taken S/U. Courses that fulfill the writing requirement.
+The course cannot be taken S/U. Courses that fulfill the writing requirement will be noted on the Course Catalog.

+It is the responsibility of the LL.M. student to familiarize themselves with the requirements of the New York Bar, which are subject to change.
 Those planning to sit for the New York Bar exam must complete 24 credits of classroom coursework, which must include a professional responsibility course, a legal research course, and foundational subjects covered by the New York Bar Exam.
-Courses satisfying NY Bar requirements.
+More information can be found on the Graduate Legal Studies New York State Bar Examination Memorandum.

 M.S.L.S. students are not permitted to enroll in any residential or online courses at Cornell Law School or any other unit of Cornell University beyond what is offered for the M.S.L.S. program.